 1) Antidepressants are classified as TCA (Tricyclic Antidepressant Drugs), SSRI (Selective Serotonin Reuptake Inhibitors, RIMA (Reversible Inhibitors of Monoamine Oxidase), MAOI (Monoamine Oxidase Inhibitors) and SNRI (Serotonin and Noradrenaline Reuptake Inhibitors).
 All of these cures for depression work by altering the chemical patterns within the brain.

 2) Cognitive-behavioral therapy is another proven form of cure for depression.
 With this therapy you relearn your reaction to situations that can lead you into depression.
 Also you learn how to cope with the day to day situations that you will find yourself in.
 This way the problems can’t overwhelm you and make you feel like a failure for not being able to solve them quickly.
+Aside from cognitive-behavioral therapy, completing neurostar therapy has also been shown to provide long-term relief from depression.
+This option is best for those who have tried multiple medications or therapies searching for relief but have been unsuccessful.

 ( Disclaimer: Please do not use this resource as alternative to Professional help.
 Always seek help in time)